"Some shoes can also be for running, some are not. Some are comfortable but some aren't as they meant to be.

 - It’s thin.
 The material will quickly wear out due to its quality.

 New Balance is a good shoe for indoors or light exercises.
-Jumping ropes can still be done using these shoe line.
+Jumping ropes can still be done using these shoes, but we preferred the feeling of the other shoes in this review.
 However, if you want to change and further improve your jumping regimen, you’ll need other shoes for it.

 Typically a running shoe, Nike still provides the same aspects in protecting the ankles and pronation of the foot.
 The ankles needed support when rolling to a tiptoe position.